baylonp/UAV-Attack-Detection/README.md

 In total, for every class, we had 37 Cyber-Features and 16 Physical Features.
 Later in the study, we discovered that not all the classes have the same features.
 As it is the case for the data belonging to the Evil Twin attack, so we decided to create two different dataset:

-- 1st Dataset --> Only Classes with common features (Bening, DoS, Replay) , 37 + 16 features in total
+- **1st Dataset** --> Only Classes with common features (Bening, DoS, Replay) , 37 + 16 features in total

 ![image](https://github.com/user-attachments/assets/637f4456-3482-4753-9608-592057d5fab5)

-- 2nd Dataset --> All the classes, but just the common features.
+- **2nd Dataset** --> All the classes, but just the common features.
 So now we work on Bening, DoS, Replay, Evil twin with just 17 features in total

 ![image](https://github.com/user-attachments/assets/f471ed14-97c6-42e0-87ee-5aeddb1b9d78)

-METTERE FOTO DISTRIBUZIONE CLASSI DEI DUE DATASET

 # How to create one single dataset from 2 groups of features?
 Since cyber and phyisical features needed to be put in one single dataset in order for the model to be trained on, we itered on all the timestamps of the cyber and physical features (yes, every tuple had a timestap) and for every physical tuple, we addedd those features to the closest timestamp in the cyber tuple.
 In the end, we had 51 feaures rich tuples (37 +16 = 53, 53 - 2 = 51; we removed the 'timestamp' and 'barometer' features)